 The idea that people smoke cigarettes to help ease the signs and symptoms of stress is known as ‘self-medication’.
 Stress is very common, affecting us when we feel unable to cope with unwelcome pressure.
 It can cause physical symptoms like headaches or breathlessness as well as making people feel irritable, anxious or low.

 These feelings can alter our behaviour and feeling stressed often makes people drink alcohol or smoke more than usual.
 Long term stress is also related to anxiety and depression.

 Research into smoking and stress has shown that instead of helping people to relax, smoking actually increases anxiety and tension.
 Nicotine creates an immediate sense of relaxation so people smoke in the belief that it reduces stress and anxiety.
 This feeling of relaxation is temporary and soon gives way to withdrawal symptoms and increased cravings.

 Smoking reduces nicotine withdrawal symptoms, which are similar to the symptoms of anxiety, but it does not reduce anxiety or deal with the underlying causes.
-Visit www.clevescene.com for more information about healthy supplements.
+Read more about Biofit and how does it work.

 Smoking and depression

 In the UK, smoking rates among adults with depression are about twice as high as among adults without depression.
 People with depression have particular difficulty when they try to stop smoking and have more severe withdrawal symptoms during attempts to give up.